ex3ndr/opentunnel/README.md

-# Opentunnel - encrypted and open source version tunnels to localhost.
+# Opentunnel - encrypted tunnels to localhost
 opentunnel is a reverse proxy that creates an encrypted tunnel from a random public endpoint to a locally running web service.

 ## Status of the Opentunnel